 In the UK, there is interest in building cohousing communities, and especially in a low-cost community housing, on the rise.
 This is the development of a new area where there is a great passion for rapid growth and efforts to solve the difficult situation in the housing for a large number of families and individuals.

 Each household has a self-contained, private home as well as shared community space.
 Residents come together to manage their community, share activities, and regularly eat together.

 Cohousing communities can be inter-generational, welcoming anyone of any age and any family structure, or specifically to cater for people who are older or are communities of common interest, for example for women, LGBT groups or climate change.

-Most cohousing communities have a common house, with shared facilities such as cooking and dining spaces, meeting and playing areas, laundries and guest rooms.
+Most of the cohousing communities have a common house, with shared facilities such as cooking and dining spaces, meeting and playing areas, laundries and guest rooms.
 This may mean that the private dwellings are smaller as residents also have the benefit of the common facilities.
 Shared outside space for gardens, children’s play, parties, and food growing often feature in a cohousing project.

 The size and scale of cohousing are appropriate to support community dynamics for easy informal communal contact; this is usually between 5-40 households.

 The community is governed in a non-hierarchical way, often using consensus decision making.

 All adult residents are encouraged to take part in decision making; some communities also require residents to undertake a set number of hours work for the community.

 However, many people do not realize that there is a completely different system of management and care for the whole project, and that they have to take part in the running of the community.